zowe/docs-site/docs/extend/extend-apiml/api-mediation-personal-access-token.md

 }
 ```

-When validation is successful, the response to the request is a an empty body.
+When validation is successful, the response to the request is an empty body.
 When validation fails, the user receives a 401 status code.

 ## Invalidate a specific token